Jo5629/jo5629-In_the_Fog/DOCUMENTATION.md

 })
 ```

+The command can then be accessed using `/herobrine save_settings`.

 ## Registration Functions

 - `herobrine.register_on_day_change(function(daycount))`
-  - Called when the internal daycount has changed.
+  - Called when the **internal** daycount has changed.
   - `daycount` is a number.

 ## In the Fog API Variables